 - In Gunnerkrigg Court, Antimony discovers she's descended from a fire elemental.
 Aside from giving her access to some magic, she also apparently inherited her mother's "flame" meaning that after Annie was born, she suffered a sort of delayed Death by Childbirth as her vitality was transferred to her.

 - In the D&D comic The Order of the Stick the Draketooths were descended from a black dragon and a human.
-Which meant that Vaarsuvius's familicide spell that killed off roughly a quarter of the black dragon species got them too.
+Said black dragon was a relative of the one Vaarsuvius had cast Familicide on in the previous book, which meant the Draketooths were killed too.

 - Chakona Space: When Chakats interbreed with compatible species such as wolftaurs or foxtaurs the cubs are usually Chakats with some of their other parent's coloration.
 Though with newer species like Skunktaurs and Stellar Foxtaurs it depends on which was the mother, and since those species are either Hermaphrodites or Sex Shifters that could be either one of them.

 - In Dan Vs., since Chris is 1/16th Canadian.
 It should be noted that in this series, Canadians are werebears.